pkivolowitz/asm_book/section_1/funcs/README2.md

         ret                                            // 5
 ```

+The value of `x0` on return is, in the general sense, undefined because
+this is a `void` function.

 The `add` instruction cannot operate on values in memory.
+Only upon
+registers.

 With little exception, all the *action* takes place in registers, not
 memory.
 Therefore, the underlying values pointed to by the parameters